Ways of Wisdom study circle, spring 2020.

 "The ground has withdrawn her endorsement: we are no longer at ease.
 We now live in fugitive times....The fugitive rejects the promise of repair and refuses the hope of the established order.
 By clinging to outlawed desires, barely perceptible imaginations, alien gestures, the fugitive inhabits the moving wilds....
 Fugitivity is the site of hopelessness, of so-called defeat, of modest bearings and whispered songs.
 For citizens of the Anthropocene, who must meet the incomprehensibility of the moment, the fugitive’s path glows in the dark.
 There, where the path in the call to defeat leads, we might come face to face with something deeper than solutions.
 Something too sacred for words to embrace."

-Themes and inspirations from our conversation (thanks to Susan):
+Themes and inspirations from our conversation (by Susan):

 Blood spilled on the ground